(B&W Films / Kodak T-MAX P3200)

 — ANNE HELENE GJELSTAD

-Exposure provides photographers with the creativity, simplicity, and flexibility they need to create beautiful family portraits.
+Exposure is the perfect family photo editor.
+It provides you with the creativity, simplicity, and flexibility you need to create beautiful family portraits.

 Hundreds of carefully researched looks bring warmth and character to your family portraits.
 These styles include classic B&W and vibrant color presets that create flattering skin tones.
 You can apply them with a single click, or customize them as your own unique looks.